lit/lit/README.md

 - `sourceLocale: string`: Required locale code in which source templates in this project are written, and the active locale.

+It is recommended to use the `output.localeCodesModule` config file setting to generate a module which exports a `sourceLocale` string that can be passed to `configureTansformLocalization`, to ensure that your client remains in sync with your config file.

 Example: